Auto Defects & Personal Injury Litigators

 � Amputation - In some cases, limbs can be completely lost, as the result of an all terrain vehicle rollover.

-If you have been the victim of an ATV accident that resulted in any one of these injuries, you may want to speak with an ATV attorney at Anapol Schwartz.
+If you have been the victim of an ATV accident that resulted in any one of these injuries, you may want to speak with an ATV attorney.
 Many times, these accidents are the fault of the manufacturer, such as in the case of many Yamaha Rhino rollover cases.
 If a manufacturer defect is the problem, you are entitled to compensation and benefits for your injuries.

 What Is Center Of Gravity?

 Most ATV operators have heard that the center of gravity is a huge factor in preventing an accident or rollover when driving an all terrain vehicle.
 Even still, many do not exactly understand what center of gravity is and what its effects are in accident prevention...
 (Read Article)

 Seatbelt laws have been passed though out the United States requiring passengers and passengers to wear seat belts while in a motor vehicle.
 On the other side of the coin, it is the automobile manufacturers' responsibility to thoroughly test seatbelts to ensure...
 (Read Article)

 It is not enough for you to always wear your seatbelt when driving.
 You must also make sure your passengers are wearing their seatbelts as well.
 If you do not insist that your passengers wear their seatbelts and they are injured in an accident then you may...
 (Read Article)